Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

 \subsubsection{Optimization}

-Figure \ref{fig:trainloss_neural} shows the training loss for the CIFAR-10 dataset.
+Figure \ref{fig:trainloss_neural} shows the training loss for the first two classes CIFAR-10 dataset.
 We observe the neural embeddings achieve faster convergence compared to the previous methods.
 We report the training loss for neural embedding (same label) on the second (unused) subset of the data, whereas in the other cases we report the results on the full training data.
 If we use only the second subset for the other methods, we observe very consistent results to Figure \ref{fig:neural_kernel}.
 Figure \ref{fig:train_projections_loss_neural} demonstrates eigenvector projections on the target labels.
 This shows that both variants of neural embeddings improve alignment of the labels to eigenvectors corresponding to larger eigenvalues (compared to the best RFF kernel).
 While the effect is unsurprisingly larger when pre-training on the same labels, it is still significantly better when pre-trained on other labels.
+Also in Figures \ref{fig:trainloss_neural_lsun} and \ref{fig:train_projections_loss_neural_lsun}, we see similar results for the LSUN dataset, and the neural embedding outperforms RFF kernel in terms of training loss.
+The alignment of labels and eigenvectors is improved as well.